AmplifiedHuman/Algorithms/README.md

 KMP will only be a superior choice if we are searching for large strings and the LPS table is reusable for every search, as we would need to amortise away the huge cost of building the table by doing lots of searches using that table.

 ### Run Length Encoding
 In RLE, the characters in the input string must first be looped over.
 An int counter is used to count the number of times the same character has been shown in a row.
-When a different character occurs, the counter value and the previous character is outputed.
+When a different character occurs, the counter value and the previous character is outputted.
 We continue till the end of the list.
-A small optimisation is added by not outputing the 1 counts.
+A small optimisation is added by not outputting the 1 counts.

 #### Runtime
 Attribute | Performance